CAPeddle/raspbian-server/README.md

 ## Python
 Ensure the system wide default is Python 3

+## Servo control
+Using a MG996R [10] and CYS-3006 [11] servo and the pan tilt kit from DF Robot [9] using the adafruit PCA9685 breakout board.
+I have the CYS as the tilt servo, servo 0 on the board.

+tiltServo = kit.servo[0]
+panServo = kit.servo[1]
+tiltServo.set_pulse_width_range(500, 2500)
+panServo.set_pulse_width_range(1000, 2000)

+Important to note is that setting the panServo.actuation_range = 180 will actually limit the range as well as throw an exception if you try set it past that.
+I'm not sure but I presume that it then does a pulse width calc to convert the angle to the appropriate value.

+On the CYS servo I had the pwm range as 500 to 2500 but the servo would get a jitter, once checking the data sheet it's indicated as taking 1000 to 2000.
+Updating that -> no jitter.

+As installed on my gimble the ranges are panmaxRange = 170 tiltmaxRange = 130

 ## Source Projects & Forums
 1. For the UDP broadcasting  https://github.com/ninedraft/python-udp